Life and no parole for 19-year-old who fatally shot man in South St. Paul after rift over a woman

 A Dakota County judge convicted and sentenced a 19-year-old Inver Grove Heights man to life in prison for killing a man in South St. Paul after a dispute over a woman that escalated into death threats on social media.

-Marcelino Santiago Lopez, 19, was found guilty Tuesday by Dakota County District Judge Arlene Perkkio of first-degree premeditate murder in connection with the shooting of 20-year-old Brandon Jose Nieves, of South St. Paul on April 2, 2020, and immediately given the sentence as mandated by law.
+Marcelino Santiago Lopez, 19, was found guilty Tuesday by Dakota County District Judge Arlene Perkkio of first-degree premeditated murder in connection with the shooting of 20-year-old Brandon Jose Nieves of South St. Paul on April 2, 2020, and immediately given the sentence as mandated by law.

-Lopez, who chose a bench trial rather than having a jury hear the case, also was found guilty of second-degree attempted murder for the wounding of the teenager, who was visiting from Georgia.
+Lopez, who had chosen a bench trial rather than having a jury hear the case, also was found guilty of second-degree attempted murder for the wounding of a teenager.
 All other related counts were dismissed.

 "Our sympathy is extended to the family and friends of Brandon Nieves for their great loss," County Attorney Kathy Keena said in a statement after sentencing.
 "We are thankful for the ongoing recovery of the 16-year-old victim."